-The 2025 MDAnalysis UGM (User Group Meeting) will be held in-person across 3 days, 9th-11th November, 2025, at at Arizona State University.
+The 2025 MDAnalysis UGM (User Group Meeting) will be held in-person across 3 days, November 9th-11th, 2025, at Arizona State University.

 You can expect:

 A finalized agenda will be available closer to the event date.
-The UGM will include a mix of talks, tutorials, and a hackathon where attendees can expect 15 minute talks, 5 minute lighting talks, and poster presentations.
-A streaming focused hackathon will provide attendees to an opportunity to incorporate this new feature into their workflow.
+The UGM will include a mix of invited and contributed talks – including 15 minute talks, 5 minute lighting talks, and poster presentations – as well as interactive tutorials.
+A streaming focused workshop will provide attendees an opportunity to incorporate this new feature into their workflows.

 Participants are expected to make their own travel and accommodation arrangements.